Merus (NASDAQ:MRUS) Shares Gap Down to $27.10

 Merus (NASDAQ:MRUS) shares gapped down before the market opened on Friday .
 The stock had previously closed at $27.10, but opened at $26.27.
 Merus shares last traded at $26.27, with a volume of 100 shares.

-Several brokerages have recently commented on MRUS.
-Zacks Investment Research lowered shares of Merus from a “hold” rating to a “sell” rating in a research note on Wednesday, August 11th.
-Citigroup upgraded shares of Merus from a “neutral” rating to a “buy” rating in a research note on Monday, June 7th.
-HC Wainwright restated a “buy” rating and set a $30.00 price target on shares of Merus in a research note on Monday, August 9th. upgraded shares of Merus from a “neutral” rating to a “buy” rating and increased their price target for the stock from $24.00 to $31.00 in a research note on Monday, June 7th.
-Finally, William Blair reaffirmed a “buy” rating on shares of Merus in a report on Friday, June 11th.
+Several brokerages have recently commented on MRUS. upgraded shares of Merus from a “neutral” rating to a “buy” rating and increased their price target for the stock from $24.00 to $31.00 in a research note on Monday, June 7th.
+William Blair reaffirmed a “buy” rating on shares of Merus in a report on Friday, June 11th.
+HC Wainwright reaffirmed a “buy” rating and set a $30.00 price objective on shares of Merus in a report on Monday, August 9th.
+Citigroup raised shares of Merus from a “neutral” rating to a “buy” rating in a report on Monday, June 7th.
+Finally, Zacks Investment Research downgraded shares of Merus from a “hold” rating to a “sell” rating in a report on Wednesday, August 11th.
 One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and five have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $26.83.

-In other Merus news, major shareholder Bvf Partners L. P/Il sold 2,186,022 shares of the stock in a transaction on Friday, July 2nd.
-The shares were sold at an average price of $20.75, for a total value of $45,359,956.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, major shareholder Bvf Partners L. P/Il sold 2,186,022 shares of the firm’s stock in a transaction dated Friday, July 2nd.
+The shares were sold at an average price of $20.75, for a total transaction of $45,359,956.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, SVP Kruif John De sold 2,787 shares of the firm’s stock in a transaction dated Thursday, August 12th.
 The stock was sold at an average price of $19.34, for a total transaction of $53,900.58.
 Following the transaction, the senior vice president now directly owns 15,830 shares of the company’s stock, valued at $306,152.20.
 The disclosure for this sale can be found here.
 Over the last three months, insiders sold 2,192,669 shares of company stock valued at $45,495,110.
 Insiders own 2.90% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-Weiss Multi Strategy Advisers LLC lifted its holdings in shares of Merus by 3.7% during the 2nd quarter.
-Weiss Multi Strategy Advisers LLC now owns 20,532 shares of the biotechnology company’s stock worth $433,000 after acquiring an additional 735 shares during the period.
-Macquarie Group Ltd. acquired a new stake in shares of Merus during the 2nd quarter worth approximately $27,000.
-UBS Group AG grew its position in shares of Merus by 214.8% during the 1st quarter.
-UBS Group AG now owns 2,899 shares of the biotechnology company’s stock worth $61,000 after buying an additional 1,978 shares during the period.
-Geode Capital Management LLC grew its position in shares of Merus by 26.1% during the 1st quarter.
-Geode Capital Management LLC now owns 15,032 shares of the biotechnology company’s stock worth $314,000 after buying an additional 3,113 shares during the period.
-Finally, Goldman Sachs Group Inc. boosted its stake in Merus by 26.8% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 24,799 shares of the biotechnology company’s stock worth $523,000 after acquiring an additional 5,236 shares during the last quarter.
-69.61% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in MRUS.
+Macquarie Group Ltd. acquired a new stake in Merus in the 2nd quarter valued at about $27,000.
+UBS Group AG boosted its stake in Merus by 214.8% during the 1st quarter.
+UBS Group AG now owns 2,899 shares of the biotechnology company’s stock worth $61,000 after acquiring an additional 1,978 shares during the last quarter.
+Citigroup Inc. boosted its stake in Merus by 3,238.6% during the 2nd quarter.
+Citigroup Inc. now owns 7,779 shares of the biotechnology company’s stock worth $164,000 after acquiring an additional 7,546 shares during the last quarter.
+Jump Financial LLC bought a new position in Merus in the second quarter valued at approximately $202,000.
+Finally, Virtus ETF Advisers LLC acquired a new stake in shares of Merus in the second quarter valued at approximately $208,000.
+Institutional investors and hedge funds own 69.61% of the company’s stock.

 Merus Company Profile (NASDAQ:MRUS)